converged-computing/lammps-stream-ml/docs/usernetes.md

 #### Train Runs

 Now we can run for more iterations.
+Note that if you are afraid of your terminal quitting you can use `screen` first.

 ```bash
 container=/home/flux/lammps-ml/lammps-stream-ml_lammps.sif
 python3 2-run-lammps-flux.py train --container $container --np 48 --nodes 6 --workdir /opt/lammps/examples/reaxff/HNS --x-min 1 --x-max 32 --y-min 1 --y-max 8 --z-min 1 --z-max 16 --iters 20 --url http://u2204-05:8080/
 ```

 You can watch the output to see chosen parameters and output (as shown in the example).
 This will run your lammps to generate training data, and send it to the server, training each (of three) models.
+Note that I chose to (in total) do 1000 training points.

 #### Checking Intermediate Status